BogdanBargaoanu/WriteDetect/README.md

 # NeuralNetwork
-Simple neural network for the MNIST dataset in c#
+Simple neural network for the MNIST dataset in C# Current performances: >80% accuracy as of current version.